rubyreferences/rubyref/language/metaprogramming.md

 ```

 With metaprogramming, we can encapsulate this pattern into `memoize`
-method, allowing to write code like this:
+method, allowing us to write code like this:

 ```ruby